Smuckyyy/CIS153_FinalProject/README.md

 # Program Description

-In this version of Connect 4, we have 4 Main Forms:
+Our version of Connect 4 includes four Main Forms:
 -Main Form: This is the games main menu.
-It features the title, a music feature, and 4 buttons that lead to the other forms listed below.
+It features the title, background music, and four buttons that lead to the other forms listed below.
 -Singleplayer Form
 -Two-Player Form
 -Statistics Form
 -Exit button: The exit button is on every single form that the user enters.
-It full exits the entire program, no matter how far in they are.
+It fully exits the program.

 # Singleplayer and Two-Player Gamemodes

-In these two forms no matter which one the player chooses, it displays a Board with 7 (width) x 6 (height) Cells.
-There is an exit button and main menu button in the top right.
-When the user clicks the main menu button during a game, it displays to them a warning message saying that if they do return to the main menu, the game will not be saved.
+In both forms, it displays a gameboard with 7 (width) x 6 (height).
+There is an exit button and main menu button in the top right corner.
+When the user clicks the main menu button during a game, it displays a warning message saying that if they do return to the main menu, the game will not be saved.

 Below each Cell is an "Insert" button, where the player(s) can insert their piece.
 If the player(s) hover over a column, it will show where the piece will go after they hit "Insert" button.